Instant Pot Beef Stew

 Not only is there an extra dish to wash, sometimes you don’t have time if you’re prepping the slow cooker before leaving for work.

 Ready to buy one?
-I have the LUX60V3 6-in-1 use, which you can buy directly from Amazon (affiliate link).
+I have the LUX60V3 6-in-1 use, but you can use most newer models.

 But I have a slow cooker.
 Why do I need an Instant Pot?